boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 #### Show Legend

 A Legend is a text used to describe the data plotted.
-This allows you to toggle the visibility of legend in chart and also change the legend text position (selecting through combo box).
+This allows you to toggle the visibility of the legend in the chart and also change the legend text position (selecting through the combo box).

 ![Legend Settings](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/combochart-legend.png)

-Enabling this option of **Customize Legend Text** will allow you to define a custom text (through the text area) to display for each legend series (selecting through the combo box) in chart.
+Enabling this option of **Customize Legend Text** will allow you to define custom text (through the text area) to display for each legend series (selecting through the combo box) in the chart.

 #### Legend Interactivity